-.version .version PTX version number Syntax .version major.minor // major, minor are integers Description Specifies the PTX language version number.
+.version PTX version number Syntax .version major.minor // major, minor are integers Description Specifies the PTX language version number.
 Increments to the major number indicate incompatible changes to PTX.
 Semantics Indicates that this file must be compiled with tools having the same major version number and an equal or greater minor version number.
 Each ptx file must begin with a .version directive.
 Duplicate .version directives are allowed provided they match the original .version directive.
-Notes Cuda Release 1.0 supports PTX ISA Version 1.0.
-Examples .version 1.0
+Notes Cuda Release 1.1 supports PTX ISA Versions 1.0 and 1.1.
+Examples .version 1.1

-.target Architecture and Platform target .target stringlist // comma separated list of target specifiers Syntax string = { compute_10, compute_11, // virtual target architectures sm_10, sm_11,, // gpu target architectures map_f64_to_f32 // platform option }; Description Specifies the target architecture for which the current ptx code was generated.
+.target Architecture and Platform target Syntax .target stringlist // comma separated list of target specifiers string = { compute_10, compute_11, // virtual arch targets sm_10, sm_11, // gpu target architectures map_f64_to_f32 // platform option }; Description Specifies the target architecture for which the current ptx code was generated.
 The target identifier strings are platform-specific.
-PTX features are checked against the specified target architecture, and an error is generated if an unsupported feature is used.
-Semantics The map_f64_to_f32 specifier indicates that all double-precision instructions will be mapped to single-precision regardless of the target architecture.
+Semantics PTX features are checked against the specified target architecture, and an error is generated if an unsupported feature is used.
+The map_f64_to_f32 specifier indicates that all double-precision instructions will be mapped to single-precision regardless of the target architecture.
 This feature enables compilers for high-level languages such as Cuda to compile programs containing type double .
 Each PTX file must begin with a .version directive, immediately followed by a .target directive.
 Duplicate .target directives are allowed provided they match the original .target directive.
-Notes Examples .target sm_10 // baseline target architecture // allow .f64 instructions, but map them to .f32 in the translator .target sm_10, map_f64_to_f32 (required for CUDA Release 1.0)
+Notes Examples .target sm_11 // baseline target architecture // allow .f64 ops, but map them to .f32 in the translator .target sm_11, map_f64_to_f32